logicmagix/XTide86/README.md

 ## Usage
-- Launch XTide86 from your terminal or assigned launcher with xtide86.
+- Launch XTide86 from your terminal or assigned launcher with xtide86 or xtide86 <FILENAME>.
 It will:

 - Open a tmux session with vertically split nvim, TermiC, and IPython